Skip to main content

 Labor Depreciation: The Critical Issue

-One of the most contested and consequential issues in depreciation law is whether carriers may depreciate the labor component of a repair or replacement estimate.
+One of the most consequential issues in depreciation law is whether carriers may depreciate the labor component of a repair or replacement estimate.
 In a typical Xactimate estimate, each line item includes both material costs and labor costs.
 When a carrier applies depreciation to the entire line item — rather than separating materials from labor — it depreciates both the materials and the labor.

 States That Have Prohibited Labor Depreciation